corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 ### Validate transactions

-When upgrading nodes from Corda 4.11 to Corda 4.12, R3 recommends running the Transaction Validator Utility (TVU) tool included the Corda 4.12 release package.
+When upgrading nodes from Corda 4.11 to Corda 4.12, R3 recommends running the Transaction Validator Utility (TVU) tool included in the Corda 4.12 release package.
 While this is not a strict requirement, it is a sanity check that runs all existing node transactions through the External Verifier.
 It highlights any issues with the node’s existing backchain so you do not run into any unexpected ledger problems during or after the upgrade.

 For more information about TVU and its features, go to the [Transaction Validator Utility]({{< relref "node/operating/tvu/_index.md" >}}) section.